aursalan/mycareer.ai/README.md

 # Mycareer.ai

-> This project is an intelligent, two-mode career guidance platform that uses AI and Machine Learning to recommend ideal occupations.
+> An intelligent, two-mode career guidance platform that uses AI and Machine Learning to recommend ideal occupations.

-- It provides personalized career recommendations based on users' personality traits (OCEAN), interests (RIASEC), and educational background.
+- It provides personalised career recommendations based on users' personality traits (OCEAN), interests (RIASEC), and educational background.

 - The system features two distinct modes: a questionnaire-based mode for structured input and a free-text mode that leverages Natural Language Processing (NLP) for analysis.